larafilippone/Final-Project-Group-5/documentation/Gr-5_Filippone_Goldinger_Report.md

 )
 search_button.grid(row=3, column=0, columnspan=2, padx=300, pady=20, sticky="w")
 ```
-The button is positioned within the links_frame using the grid layout.
+The button is positioned within the `left_frame` using the grid layout.
 The parameters in the grid method determine the row, column, and the padding (distance) with respect to the x and y axes.
 With the command attribute, the function starting the scraping process `update_treeview` is linked to the button and executed when the user clicks on it.
-The `update_treeeview` function takes on the values entered into the keyword, search_param and num_pages field as attributes.
+The `update_treeeview` function takes on the values entered into the keyword, `search_param` and `num_pages` field as attributes.

 Thus a click starts this function: